nilearn/nilearn/nilearn/datasets/description/main.rst

 Notes
 -----
-This functional MRI datasets are used as part of teaching how to use machine learning to predict age from rs-fmri with Nilearn.
+This functional MRI datasets is used as part of teaching how to use machine learning to predict age from rs-fmri with Nilearn.

 The dataset consists of 50 children (ages 3-13) and 33 young adults (ages